Jandini/RightTurn/README.md

   }
   ```

 - Add "Console" section to Logging in appsettings.json file to customize console logging behaviour.
-For example you can change logging level.
+For example, you can change logging level.

   ```json
   {